weix20/KomodoHub/README.md

 - `wsgi.py`: Entry point for the uWSGI server to run the Flask app.
 - `requirements.txt`: Lists all the Python dependencies required for the project.

 **Note:**
+The `init.sql` file (located in the root directory) contains the full database schema with English comments.
-The init.sql file is a reference table structure.
-The schema should be adapted as needed based on business requirements, and tables may be added, modified, or removed accordingly.
+It serves as a reference structure and can be adapted based on business requirements.

-Please focus on maintaining the ***models.py*** file, as it will be used by the framework to automatically generate the corresponding database tables.
+Tables may be added, modified, or removed as needed.

 ---
 ## Interface curl call case